mozilla/browserid_addon/addons/sessions/README.md

 ##Known Problems:
 * Caching when going through history is disabled.
 Page must be re-rendered.
-* Only the second window will have status if opening 2 firefox instances at start.
+* When opening multiple Firefox windows at once, only the last instance will have status.
 * Must restart Firefox for status to appear in currently opened tabs.